 When you file a UM or UIM claim, the insurance company assumes the role of the negligent driver’s liability carrier.
 The decedent’s representative must prove liability and damages.
 He or she must also comply with insurance policy duties and conditions as well as any applicable requirements outlined by Wisconsin Statutes, § 632.32 Provisions of motor vehicle insurance policies.
 Our lawyers have worked with our clients and assisted them in complying with insurance policy duties and statutory requirements.

-Contact Groth Law Milwaukee Wrongful Death Attorneys
+Contact Groth Law Milwaukee Wrongful Death Lawyers

 If your loved one was killed due to someone’s negligent actions, you consider hiring an attorney who will work to protect your legal rights.
 At Groth Law Firm, our lawyers handle personal injury cases only.
 We dedicate our time, effort, and resources to injured people who need strong compassionate legal representation.
 We’ve resolved cases for clients in Milwaukee, Brookfield, and across Wisconsin.
 Let us determine if we can help you.
 Call us at (414) 240-0707 or complete our online case submission form and we’ll schedule a consultation.